lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ### Does the usage of exclamation mark ! in the review and description give the recipes higer rating?

+After Hyunsoo and Zichen observed and analyed the dataset.
+They have cleaned and extracted only the data they need to test their idea, "Does the usage of exclamation mark ! in the review and description give the recipes higer rating?"

+They decided if they compare the distribution between `ratings` with exclamation mark in the `review` & `description` columns and `ratings` without exclamation mark in the `review` & `description`columns, they would know if the existence of exclamation mark has influence on the recipe's `ratings`.

-#### Hypothesis Testing Method : Permuations test
+##### Hypothesis Testing Method : Permuations test

-###### We will set up Significance Level at 1% (0.01)
+##### We will set up Significance Level at 5% (0.05)

-##### Null Hypothesis :  In the data, ratings of recipes with exclamation mark in the review & description and recipes without exclamation mark in the review & description have the same distribution.
+#### Null Hypothesis :  In the data, ratings of recipes with exclamation mark in the review & description columns and recipes without exclamation mark in the review & description columns have the same distribution.

+#### Alternative Hypothesis : In the data, ratings of recipes with exclamation mark in the review & description has higher rating than recipes without exclamation mark in the review & description.

+##### Test Statistics : Difference in group means

+we use difference in group means to see if mean ratings with exclamation mark is higher than the ones that do not.
+It is directional differrence, so we can not use absolute difference in this case.

+##### Getting observed value

 Exclamation mark is not related to the ratings.

-##### Alternative Hypothesis : In the data, ratings of recipes with exclamation mark in the review & description has higher rating than recipes without exclamation mark in the review & description.
 Rating depends on the existence of exclamation mark.

 ---